Joint Angle Biofeedback

 Immediate audio and visual feedback on joint movement motivates patients to reach treatment goals faster

-The nCounters Essential Angle Sensor gives immediate audio and visual feedback on knee and elbow joint movement.
+The nCounters Essential Angle Sensor gives immediate audio and visual feedback on knee, hip and elbow joint movement.

 Designed and Made in Australia